Jon Kelley

 Jon Kelley (born August 5, 1965) is an American sports journalist, author, producer, and television personality.
-Born and raised in Lincoln, Nebraska, Kelley played four seasons as a running back for the University of Nebraska before graduating with a Bachelor of Arts degree in broadcast journalism.
-He signed as a free agent with the Denver Broncos in 1988 before embarking on a broadcasting career.
+Born and raised in Lincoln, Nebraska, Kelley played four seasons of college football as a running back for the Nebraska Cornhuskers before graduating from the University of Nebraska–Lincoln with a Bachelor of Arts degree in broadcast journalism.
+He signed as a free agent with the Denver Broncos of the National Football League (NFL) in 1988 before embarking on a broadcasting career.

 He served as the host of the fifth season of ABC's reality television show The Mole.

 Television work

 Chicago sports anchor

 During his eight years in Chicago, Kelley was widely regarded as one of the region's top sports anchors and directors, covering the World Championship Chicago Bulls in all six of the team's title seasons.
 In addition to his nightly sportscasts, Kelley hosted the number one rated "Sports Sunday," WMAQ-TV's half-hour, expanded sports highlights program.
 There he shared the anchor desk with some of the city's most dynamic sports and entertainment personalities, including NBA star Dennis Rodman and "Tonight Show" host Jay Leno among others.
 Kelley joined WMAQ-TV as a sports reporter and weekend anchor in April 1991.